-With inpatient care being more expensive, it might seem as if having only inpatient insurance can be adequate enough in Singapore.
-Considering the cost of a knee arthroscopic surgery can be as high as SGD 27,000, inpatient coverage is definitely a good idea.
+Based on the costs of inpatient versus outpatient insurance, it might seem as if having only inpatient coverage is adequete.
+This is because inpatient treatments can be very costly in Singapore, especially if you don’t have access to subsidized healthcare.
+For example, the cost of a knee replacement in a public hospital can be as high as SGD $29,859.
 However, outpatient insurance can also be a huge benefit in Singapore, especially when regular outpatient care is needed.

-Outpatient consultations can be relatively affordable in Singapore with subsidised patients (citizens and permanent residents) paying up to SGD 59, however private patients (like foreigners, expats, and tourists) can expect to pay fees much higher.
-An initial consultation with a Senior Consultant can cost non-permanent residents SGD 146, with repeat consultations being charged at SGD 107.
-Non-residents can expect to pay more than that.
+Outpatient consultations can be relatively affordable in Singapore with subsidised patients (citizens and permanent residents) paying up to SGD $59, while private patients (like foreigners, expats, and tourists) can expect to pay fees much higher.
+An initial consultation with a Senior Consultant can cost non-permanent residents SGD $146, with repeat consultations being charged at SGD $107.
+Non-residents can also expect to pay more than that.

+So, should you go opt for outpatient insurance in Singapore?
 If you go a whole year and only need to make one unexpected outpatient visit to a clinic, then you may feel that outpatient insurance is unnecessary.
-However, if you find yourself diagnosed with a serious illness that requires regular hospital visits (such as for dialysis, chemotherapy, or radiotherapy), these costs can quickly stack up over time.
+On the other hand, if you find yourself diagnosed with a serious illness that requires regular hospital visits (such as for dialysis, chemotherapy, or radiotherapy), these costs can quickly stack up over time.

 Obtaining both inpatient and outpatient care is generally more expensive than an inpatient only insurance policy, but we’d recommend a more comprehensive plan that covers both simply as a matter of ensuring your health long term.
 You might not need outpatient care right now, but the future can be a mystery and outpatient insurance can be difficult to secure if you apply for it after developing an ongoing illness.